How council tax is spent

 Why council tax has gone up

 Since 2010 the money we have received from the government has significantly reduced.
-In addition to having to make £63.9m of efficiencies in the forthcoming year we still require an increase in Council Tax of 4.98% to support the additional income from Council Tax of £30.7m enabling us to deliver the front line services we provide to the public.
+In addition to having to make £103.8m of efficiencies in the forthcoming year we still require an increase in council tax of 4.99%.
+This will provide an additional income from council tax of £17.3m enabling us to deliver essential front line services.

-We are spending more money (around 60% of our entire budget) on supporting older people, keeping vulnerable children safe and helping people with disabilities.
+We are spending more money (around 60% of our net budget) on supporting older people, keeping vulnerable children safe and helping people with disabilities.

 Full explanation of the council tax increase

 The council has to prepare its annual budget within the limits set by the Government’s spending plans.
-Our annual budget is set within the context of the Government’s Autumn Statement announced on 22 November 2023, which set overall Local Government funding for 2024/25.
-The detailed funding Settlement for Local Government for 2024/25 was then announced in December 2023 and, once again, has provided only a one-year Settlement.
+Our annual budget is set within the context of the Government’s Autumn Statement announced on 30th October 2024, which set overall Local Government funding for 2025/26.
+The detailed funding Settlement for Local Government for 2025/26 was then announced on 18 December 2024 and has provided only a one-year Settlement.

-To date the council has responded successfully to this financial challenge.
+To date the council has responded successfully to the financial challenges we have faced.
 Although our budget strategy does see many areas of the council continuing to reduce budgets, we continue to focus on the outcomes outlined in our Best City Ambition.
 Our ambition is for Leeds to be the best city in the UK, to be achieved by focusing on improving outcomes across the 3 pillars of: Health and Wellbeing; inclusive growth and zero carbon.
 At its heart is our mission to tackle poverty and inequality and improve quality of life for everyone who calls Leeds home.

 For those living in areas with parish or town councils the overall increase may be slightly different, because many local precepts set by these councils, which are included in your council tax bill, have also changed this year.

-Our consultation on the Proposed Budget for 2024/25 tells us that people were generally supportive of the council’s approach to the budget, with 80% of those responding agreeing that we should raise money through increasing council tax and charges with half of these (50%) agreeing that this should be balanced with cuts and reduction of services.
+Our consultation on the Proposed Budget for 2025/26 told us that people were generally supportive of the council’s approach to the budget, with 77% of those responding agreeing that we should raise money through increasing council tax and charges and 44% of those agreeing that this should be balanced with cuts and reduction of services.

-When asked how much they agree or disagree with the proposal to increase council tax in Leeds by 4.98%, 2.99% for the core Leeds element, plus an additional 1.99% to support adult social care services, three quarters (75%) of respondents agreed with our approach to increase core council tax for 2024/25, with slightly fewer (72%) agreeing with our approach of applying an additional levy to support adult social care services (39% strongly agreed and 33% tended to agree).
+When asked how much they agree or disagree with the proposal to increase council tax in Leeds by 4.99%, 2.99% for the core Leeds element, plus an additional 1.99% to support adult social care services, just over two thirds (68%) of respondents agreed with our approach to increase core council tax for 2025/26, with a similar proportion (67%) agreeing with our approach of applying an additional levy to support adult social care services (31% strongly agreed and 36% tended to agree).

-Overall, 68% of respondents were generally in agreement with the proposed revenue budget at the time of the consultation.
+Overall, 28% of respondents were generally in agreement with the proposed revenue budget at the time of the consultation.
+A further 38% said they neither agree nor disagree in response to the question.

 Despite having to take difficult decisions about the level and quality of services and how to target them towards greatest need, we continue to develop and implement our approach to design care and support arrangements around the strengths of people who draw on care and support services and carers.